+men and it now locks as if it will go down Channey Street on the edge of the

-The latest news from the lava beds is that by the Courier Journal, which says "Captain Jack, who was to be kept moving until he and the last of his braves were exferminated, has now cut off Davis and Gillem's supply of water.
-If he should take it into his rascally head to cut their supp'y of whiskey, too, he consequences will be dreadful lible acity d, be other ealth hand f that which
+that by the Courier Journal, which says "Captain Jack, who was to be kept moving until he and the last of his braves were exterminated, has now cut Davis and Gillem's supply of water.
+If he should take it into his rascally head to cut off their supp'y of whiskey, too, the consequences will be dreadful

+ving

+lible

+pacity

+hich

+d, be

+other

+w un

+effect

+ealth

+'ed

+n the

+f that

+which

+Curly-headed Jack isseriously wounded Capt.
+Jack is still out but Goo.
+Davis is after him.
+The war is over, however."

+Button-Holes.